Counselling for individuals, couples & families

 Counselling for children and young people

-We work in an integrative way, in that I draw on a variety of approaches and interventions dependent on the needs of the individual child.
-We often use play and creative arts, especially with younger children as we have found that it provides a great way for them to express themselves, test out ideas and explore different themes in their lives.
+I work in an integrative way, in that we draw on a variety of approaches and interventions dependent on the needs of the individual child.
+I often use play and creative arts, especially with younger children as we have found that it provides a great way for them to express themselves, test out ideas and explore different themes in their lives.
 Many older children also prefer this approach to a more verbal therapy so I am led by the needs of each individual client.

 Seeing a child struggling emotionally can be extremely painful and difficult for parents, carers and other family members.
-If you have a child or young person that you think might benefit from counselling, We would love to hear from you so that we can discuss your individual situation in more detail.
+If you have a child or young person that you think might benefit from counselling or our animal assisted therapy, I would love to hear from you so that we can discuss your individual situation in more detail.

 Alternative to counselling

-If you have a child that you feel would benefit from counselling but you are concerned about whether they will engage, you may like to consider our equine/animal facilitated therapy option.
+If you have a child that you feel would benefit from counselling but you are concerned about whether they will engage with a therapist in a room-based situation, you may like to consider my animal assisted therapy option.